mars-protocol/multichain-liquidator-bot/README.md

 It is built to support both the [RedBank](https://github.com/mars-protocol/red-bank) and [Rover](https://github.com/mars-protocol/rover).

+NOTE: For questions, issues or support, feel free to join the `liquidators` channel in the mars discord

 The bot is composed of 4 distinct parts.
 As an overview of the architecture, please refer to this image.
 Each part is explained in more detail below.